tkmagesh/Cisco-GoFoundation-May-2025/readme.md

         - Assign a function as a value to a variable
         - Pass a function as an argument
         - Return a function as a return value
+    - Deferred functions
+        - postpone the execution of a function until the current function execution is completed